 Workers need to oversee the process and sign off all reviews.
-Sometimes a ‘light touch’ approach can be helpful early on, which might include a telephone call or asking the adult or another family member to carry out a self-review to check that things are working satisfactorily.
+Sometimes a ‘light touch’ approach can be helpful in the early stages, which might include a telephone call or asking the adult or another family member to carry out a self-review to check that things are working as intended.
 Whatever approach is used, it should always include consider any impact of the plan on other family members.

 Where the review identifies things that have changed, the plan may need to be updated to include these.
 Again the adult, their carer and anyone else they want included should be involved.
-The whole-family approach should make sure that everyone’s (including any children) needs and wellbeing are considered, there are no consequences for anyone that had not been seen in advance and that everyone agrees with the plan.
+The whole-family approach should make sure that everyone’s needs and wellbeing are considered (including any children), that there are no consequences for anyone that had not been seen in advance and that everyone agrees with the plan.

 In an organisation that knows its approach is working for the whole family: